-- (d) the amount of the change in the fair value of any related credit derivatives or similar instruments that has occurred during the period and cumulatively since the loan or receivable was designated. - If the entity has designated a financial liability as at fair value through profit or loss in accordance with paragraph 9 of LKAS 39, it shall disclose:
+- (d) the amount of the change in the fair value of any related credit derivatives or similar instruments that has occurred during the period and cumulatively since the loan or receivable was designated. - 10 If the entity has designated a financial liability as at fair value through profit or loss in accordance with paragraph 9 of LKAS 39, it shall disclose: - (a) the amount of change, during the period and cumulatively, in the fair value of the financial liability that is attributable to changes in the credit risk of that liability determined either:

-- (a) the amount of change, during the period and cumulatively, in the fair value of the financial liability that is attributable to changes in the credit risk of that liability determined either: - (i) as the amount of change in its fair value that is not attributable to changes in market conditions that give rise to market risk (see Appendix B, paragraph B4); or - (ii) using an alternative method the entity believes more faithfully represents the amount of change in its fair value that is attributable to changes in the credit risk of the liability.
+- (i) as the amount of change in its fair value that is not attributable to changes in market conditions that give rise to market risk (see Appendix B, paragraph B4); or - (ii) using an alternative method the entity believes more faithfully represents the amount of change in its fair value that is attributable to changes in the credit risk of the liability.

 Changes in market conditions that give rise to market risk include changes in a benchmark interest rate, the price of another entity's financial instrument, a commodity price, a foreign exchange rate or an index of prices or rates.
-For contracts that include a unit-linking feature, changes in market conditions include changes in the performance of the related internal or external investment fund
+For contracts that include a unitlinking feature, changes in market conditions include changes in the performance of the related internal or external investment fund.

-- (b) the difference between the financial liability's carrying amount and the amount the entity would be contractually required to pay at maturity to the holder of the obligation. - 10A [This paragraph refers to amendments that are not yet effective, and is therefore not included in this edition.] - 11 The entity shall disclose: - (a) the methods used to comply with the requirements in paragraphs 9(c) and 10(a). - (b) if the entity believes that the disclosure it has given to comply with the requirements in paragraph 9(c) or 10(a) does not faithfully represent the change in the fair value of the financial asset or financial liability attributable to changes in its credit risk, the reasons for reaching this conclusion and the factors it believes are relevant - 11A [This paragraph refers to amendments that are not yet effective, and is therefore not included in this edition.]
+- (b) the difference between the financial liability's carrying amount and the amount the entity would be contractually required to pay at maturity to the holder of the obligation. - 11 The entity shall disclose: - (a) the methods used to comply with the requirements in paragraphs 9(c) and 10(a). - (b) if the entity believes that the disclosure it has given to comply with the requirements in paragraph 9(c) or 10(a) does not faithfully represent the change in the fair value of the financial asset or financial liability attributable to changes in its credit risk, the reasons for reaching this conclusion and the factors it believes are relevant.